 If you have college-bound children, you probably spend a lot of your day worrying about how you could possibly afford to help them pay for their degree.
 We won't lie — it is a huge investment, considering student loan debt reached $1.75 trillion in this country last year.
 The good news is there any … [Read more...] about Top 10 sites for college financial aid

 Depending on your driving habits, you can cut the price of your car insurance in half.
 Sound too good to be true?
 It’s not—as more insurers offer pay-per-mile car insurance, more people are dropping their traditional car insurance for this potentially cost-saving option.Here’s a look at how … [Read more...] about Is pay-per-mile car insurance right for you?

 Many experts will tell you that to get rich, you should live below your means.
 That is, spend less money than you earn.
-Sounds simple enough.
-But this advice holds true, whether your income is $25,000, $50,000, $100,000, or $1 million a year.
+This advice holds true whether your income is $25,000, $50,000, $100,000, or $1 million a year.
+Sounds simple, right?
 Of course, it is easier to live below your means if … [Read more...] about Want to get rich?
-This is the secret
+The secret is living below your means

 When was the last time you looked at your cable or satellite TV bill?
 When I looked at my bill a few years back, I was disgusted to be paying $70 each month to sit on the couch and zone out.Cheaper cable alternatives give you the same entertainment for a lot less money, and you may even discover … [Read more...] about The ultimate guide to saving money by cutting cable